 Where to stay

 Just like our advice for camping when heading to a National Park, the best experience is always staying in the park.
 Luckily Glacier has several amazing lodges right in the park so you get a fantastically rustic place to stay while being in the park so you can start your exploring right away.
+Check out this post on Glacier National Park Lodging.

 In our opinion, Lake McDonald Village Lodge is the perfect place to stay in Glacier National Park.
-It’s right in the mix of the park so you can easily go out the West entrance if you need to get back to civilization while being close enough to all the hiking, waterfalls and The Going To The Sun Road to really experience a lot without a lot of travel time.
+It’s right in the mix of the park so you can easily go out the West entrance if you need to get back to civilization.
+While being close enough to all the hiking, waterfalls and The Going To The Sun Road to really experience a lot without a lot of travel time.

 If you’re going to be in the Many Glacier area of the park, the Many Glacier Hotel is the place to stay.
 Seeing this hotel up on the hill is like a scene from a movie.